 Disruptive from the start, climbing brand So iLL started making unorthodox holds for gyms, then grew into making apparel and bags, and has continued to stay relevant with stylish shoes in bold colorways.

 The latest move to embrace the new generation of gym climbers comes from an unlikely source, Hollywood actor Jason Momoa.
 The all-new On the Roam collection introduces a casual approach shoe, climbing shoe, chalk bag, and dry bag in two sizes—each in monorchome pink and monochrome black.

 He grew up skateboarding, climbing, and simply enjoying the outdoors.
 Read about his activism efforts, then watch this short film and try not to fall in love with the dude.
 He’s just like you and me!
 But, like, has a DC superhero franchise (keep the comments on whether it’s any good or not to yourself).

-The 45 and 25 L dry bags and Wino unisex lifestyle shoe are available now from So iLL, with the climbing shoe and chalk bag.
-But the versatile dry bag collection live.
-Made of a rugged TPU material with fully welded seams, daisy chains galore, and a waterproof exterior zipper—among other features—these two roll top dry bags are perfect for hauling rose and harness to the crag, gear to the camp site, or even laundry to the local coin-op.
+Of the lot it's difficult to pick a favorite.
+We all know climbing will certainly benefit from a minimalist shoe and chalk bag.
+But the versatile dry bag line may take the cake.
+Made of a rugged TPU material with fully welded seams, daisy chains galore, and a waterproof exterior zipper—among other features—these two roll top dry bags are perfect for hauling ropes and harnesses to the crag, gear to the camp site, or even laundry to the local coin-op.

 Cool to see an insular community like climbing broaden its reach with an unconventional collaboration like this.
 The more we embrace enthusiasts and welcome outsiders in, the better off the outdoor industry as a whole will be.